Mortgage Affordability Rule Of Thumb Testing 2022

 With the more stringent affordability criteria to obtain a mortgage, it’s important that you get your application put in front of the best lender most likely to approve your mortgage.
 As a mortgage is a secured home loan, you must be risk assessed, which requires a hard check on your credit file.
 Each check lowers your credit score and makes it more difficult to get approved by the next lender you apply to.

-1st UK Mortgages work with a diverse panel of lenders some of whom are available direct, with others offering more flexible borrowing with favourable rates (as low as 1.19%) being available as broker only deals.
-To get in contact with one of our experienced mortgage advisers, use our contact form here, or call us on: 0203 129 3081.
+1st UK Money works with a diverse panel of lenders some of whom are available direct, with others offering more flexible borrowing with favourable rates (as low as 1.19%) being available as broker only deals.
+To get in contact with one of our experienced mortgage advisers, use our contact form here, or call us on 0203 129 3081.